Roya1998/holbertonschool-higher_level_programming/python-data_structures/README.md

-This file is created to practise pythone data structures.
+This folder is created to practise pythone data structures.